Tweezer, forceps, needle pullers – here's some information on selecting the proper forceps for your application.

 - Our carbon fiber tipped forceps are part of our line of Swiss surgical instruments.
 Carbon fiber tipped forceps offer several advantages over standard forceps.
 Ceramic contains no metal, leaves no trace metal residue on tissue Not electrically conductive Corrosion-resistant Low heat conductivity, high heat resistance

 - Dressing forceps are used when dressing wounds.
 They hold gauze and other dressings.
 They may also be used during wound debridement to remove infected or necrotic tissue or debris from the wound.
 They may also be used for suturing.
-NOTE: WPI surgical instruments are for laboratory research applications.
-They are not certified for use on humans.

 - High quality Dumont tweezers are available in a variety of metals.
 Dumostar – Anti-magnetic, Dumostar is more elastic and more corrosion-resistant than the best stainless steel Dumoxel – Extremely flexible, Dumoxel is 95% antimagnetic and stain resistant Stainless Steel – Standard metal for most surgical instruments

 - Filter and gel forceps are designed for the handling delicate silicon wafers, scintillation discs, glass slides, coverslips and gels.
 These forceps have smooth, flat tips to avoid scratching or damaging what they grasp.